vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 ![Event Bus Features Structure](/images/eventbusfeatures_structure.png)

 ##### Event Bus Features XML
-In the `features.xml` file [fix] the dependencies and the modules - called features - of the application are listed.
+In the `features.xml` file the dependencies and the modules - called features - of the application are listed.

 First there is the list of the repositories that contain the third-party features needed by the application
 ```xml